btc7b/btc7b/README.md

 - 👋 Hi, I’m @btc7b
-- 👀 I’m interested in blockchain
+- 👀 I’m interested in blockchain technology
 - 🌱 I’m currently learning python & solidity
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: send me a message